Skip to content

 Comparing Current Data with Historical Data

 PromQL allows querying historical data and combining or comparing it with current data.
-Simply add offset to the query.
+Just add offset to the query.
 For example, the following query will return all time series with the name node:network_receive_bytes_total from one week ago:

 node:network_receive_bytes_total offset 7d